ChenHsieh/MMP_screening/README.md

 In the first phase, implemented in `app_screening.py`, mentors can view the profiles of individuals interested in matching with them and express their preferences via a Google form.
 In the second phase, implemented in `app_matching_confirmation.py`, mentors can view the profiles of the mentees who have been matched with them.

+## MMP program overview

+Here is how MMP matching work.
+This project assists the delivery of mentee's information to mentors in the `initial profile review` and `matching confirmation` phase.

 ```mermaid
 sequenceDiagram
 	link project tyra: website @ https://sites.google.com/view/projecttyra/home